 2. Now have a seat at a table, and go to your zen place because this next step takes about 5 minutes. 🙂 Use your hands to break the soy curls into smaller pieces.
 Try to get them somewhat similar in size, so they cook evenly.
 No need for perfection, though.

 3. In a small bowl whisk together the wet ingredients.
-Pour the sauce over the broken soy curls, and stir until everything is well coated (photo below left).
+Pour the sauce over the broken soy curls, and stir until everything is well coated (photo above left).
 It will take several minutes of tossing and stirring for all of the marinade to be absorbed.